 Why Living Close to Family is Important

 Our relationships are invaluable.
-In fact, a study from Harvard has proven that seeking out and maintaining healthy relationships can actually help prolong life.
+Research has repeatedly proven that seeking out and maintaining healthy relationships can actually help prolong life.
+Conversely, social isolation can actually be hazardous to our health: A 2019 CNN article cited studies that showed people who lack social connections have 50% higher odds of dying than others who are more connected.
 And the truth is, being surrounded by quality relationships makes us happier in the long run.

 Does distance really make the heart grow fonder?

 There are many choices in life that may influence a move away from your family members – heading off to college in a new state, following a business or job opportunity, or chasing a change of pace with good weather or mild climate.
 But when you’re retired, your time is your own.
 You decide what your days will consist of and who you’ll spend your time with, and for many, that time is best spent surrounded by loved ones.